Call for your free consultation:

 Drug Possession Charges

-Possession of controlled substances like marijuana, cocaine, heroin, methamphetamine, or prescription drugs without a valid prescription can lead to fines, probation, or incarceration.
-The severity of penalties depends on factors such as the type and quantity of drugs, prior criminal history, and whether the possession was for personal use or with intent to distribute.
+Possession charges involve controlled substances such as marijuana, cocaine, heroin, methamphetamine, or prescription drugs without a valid prescription.
+Penalties vary based on the type and amount of drugs, prior convictions, and whether the drugs were for personal use or intended for distribution.
+Consequences can include probation, fines, or jail time.

 Drug Distribution and Trafficking

-Drug distribution involves the sale, delivery, or transfer of controlled substances.
-Trafficking charges, which often involve larger quantities of drugs, carry even harsher penalties, including lengthy prison sentences and substantial fines.
+Distribution charges involve selling, delivering, or transferring drugs to others.
+Trafficking charges, which often involve larger quantities, carry more severe penalties, including long prison sentences and substantial fines.

 Prescription Drug Offenses